 Mount Carmel is a somewhat small town located in the state of Tennessee.
 With a population of 5,425 people and three constituent neighborhoods, Mount Carmel is the 113th largest community in Tennessee.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Mount Carmel is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Mount Carmel is a town of professionals, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Mount Carmel who work in healthcare (15.57%), office and administrative support (12.34%), and food service (7.10%).
+Mount Carmel is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Mount Carmel is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Mount Carmel who work in office and administrative support (13.12%), healthcare (11.86%), and sales jobs (9.15%).

 Mount Carmel is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Mount Carmel’s overall crime rate is lower than average for the country.